ozgunsarioguz/ozgunsarioguz/README.md

-- 👋 Hi, I’m @ozgunsarioguz
+- 👋 Hi, I’m @ozgunsarioguz,
+-
-- 👀 I’m developing myself in software development as well as in Computer Science.
+- i'm an experienced mechanical engineer who has been developing himself in data analysis and in Computer Science.
+-
 - 📫 How to reach me ...

 <!---